bihealth/sodar-core-legacy/docs/source/major_changes.rst

 The ``get_settings_defs()`` function in the app settings API now accepts either a project app plugin or simply the name of the plugin as string.
 Due to this change, the signature of the API function including argument order has changed.
-Please see the :ref:`API documentation<app_projectroles_api>` for more details and update your function calls accordingly.
+Please see the :ref:`API documentation<app_projectroles_api_django>` for more details and update your function calls accordingly.

 Default Footer Styling Changed
 ------------------------------